CMSgov/qpp-eu-data/DEVELOPMENT.md

 - Python 3.9.x

 ## Installation
-- `pip install -r requirements.txt` - will install all the libraries
+- `pipenv install --dev --ignore-pipfile` - will install all the libraries
-- ` pytest --junitxml=coverage/test-report.xml --cov-report html --cov-report xml --cov=processors tests/` - will execute the tests with coverage reports
+- `pipenv run pytest --junitxml=coverage/test-report.xml --cov-report html --cov-report xml --cov=processors tests/` - will execute the tests with coverage reports

 Obtaining EUC zipcode crosswalk is a 4 stage process:
 1. Create a file containing county names and state from EUC policy (`euc_counties.csv`).
 2. Enrich each county with FIPS code.
 This information is obtained from National Counties from [Census.gov](https://www.census.gov/geographies/reference-files/time-series/geo/gazetteer-files.html) and by matching the county and state.
 3. Enrich each county with zipcodes.
 This information is obtained from the [HUD USPS ZIP CODE CROSSWALK](https://www.huduser.gov/portal/datasets/usps_crosswalk.html#data)
 4. Publish the EUC-zipcode crosswalk.
 This information will be stored in `data/<year>/euc_county_zipcode_crosswalk.csv` file.

 The scripts that automate parts of the above workflow will reside in `processors` package.
 The lookup files we use while processing and intermediate files generated gets stored in `staging` folder for later references and quality checks.

 ## Scripts
 - **processors/scanner.py**
  This script scans the QPP resource library for EUC factsheet updates.
 If it finds an update, it will create a Slack alert.

 - **processors/generator.py**
  This script will execute the discrete stages outlined above and publishes the final crosswalk file.

 ## Staging
 ### MIPS Automatic EUC Policy Fact Sheet.pdf
 This is the actual policy file downloaded from QPP resource library.
 It is checked-in for later references and for QA team to validate the crosswalk data.

 ### euc_counties.csv
 It is cumbersome to parse the fact sheet PDF file.
 So, to begin with we will manually create a CSV file with state and county names.
 The example is from `2021\euc_counties.csv` which shows the structure :-
 |state_code|county_name|
 |----------|-----------|